pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 - I'm sorry, it's not clear to me.
 - Sorry, I couldn’t hear that.
 - I didn't catch that.
 Could you repeat that please?
+- I'm sorry could you say that again?
 - I'm sorry, I misunderstood.
 - I'm not sure I quite understand.